-Some of these language points could be useful with more than just one task so I advise you take note of the above and remember them thoroughly.
+Some of these language points could be useful with more than just one task take note of the above and remember them thoroughly.

-If you feel you need more practice on a specific area or with any type of language that you feel may be more likely to pop up in the writing exam, then it will be worth making the effort to focus on the areas of which you struggle with.
+If you feel you need more practice on a specific area or with any type of language that you feel may be more likely to pop up in the writing exam, then it will be worth making the effort to focus on the areas you are struggling with.

-It is highly recommended that you look at sample answers and try to extracts good examples of language used within the sample answers and then re-use them within your own piece of work.
-It will also give you a good idea of what the examiner is looking for, especially if you example answers with examiner comments attached.
+It is highly recommended that you look at sample answers and try to extract good examples of language used within them, and then reuse them within your own piece of work.
+It will also give you a good idea of what the examiner is looking for.

-There are many useful resources that can be found on the internet when it comes to these exams and this kind of example work!!!
+There are many useful resources that can be found online when it comes to preparing for the IELTS exam.

 Notting Hill College have helped countless students pass their English examinations enabling individuals to work and study in the UK.
-If you would like to pass with confidence, enrol on our course dedicated to ielts preparation.
+If you would like to pass with confidence, enrol on our IELTS Preparation course today.